public-key-cryptography/public-key-editor/README.md

 	cryptography because nonlinear, multivariate, multi-dimensional, modular and non-modular equations are unsolvable.

+	A 128 K bit factorization cipher is also included because factorization is unbreakable even by a poly- nomial-time algorithm if the key size is large enough, and the cipher decrypts in only 10^8 operations or < 100 ms. This is the maximum number of operations or time allowed for a cipher to be included in the software because there are 16 ciphers that have to be decrypted and each message has to decrypt in
+	< 1 second even on a single-core processor.
+This cipher uses real factorization or the quadratic resi-
+	due c = m ^ 2 ^ k mod n, not coprime root extraction c = m ^ e mod n where (e, phi(n)) == 1.

-	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the plaintext hash, and the system nano time as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the ci- pherdata or ciphertext, and then using the passphrase hash or shared secret key as a re-usable pad to encrypt the random number or one-time encryption key.
-The receiver decrypts a message by xor-ing the encrypted random number using the shared secret key, hashing the random number to create the one- time pad, and then xor-ing the one-time pad and the cipherdata to recover the plaindata.
+	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the plaintext hash, and the system nano time as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the cipher- data or ciphertext, and then using the passphrase hash or shared secret key as a re-usable pad to en- crypt the random number or one-time encryption key.
+The receiver decrypts a message by xor-ing the en- crypted random number using the shared secret key, hashing the random number to create the one-time pad, and then xor-ing the one-time pad and the cipherdata to recover the plaindata.

 	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
 Also, the program doesn't use broken ciphers such as